-Managing the subfertile couple can be challenging for any healthcare professional, including GPs, who may encounter very few cases in their regular workload.
+Managing the subfertile couple can be challenging for any healthcare professional, including GPs.
 The role of the GP is three-fold: to help optimise the chances of a successful pregnancy, to initiate fertility testing and to evaluate the need for referral to the next level

 This article describes these three elements and provides guidance on the factors to consider during decision making.
 In particular, it discusses why delaying referral on the basis of normal initial tests is not good practice, and why the advice to ‘keep trying’ may be inappropriate for many patient groups.